-If you want to replace the diskette drive, you must follow these steps:
+If you want to replace or remove the diskette drive, do the following:

-- 1. Disconnect the power and signal cables from the back of the diskette drive. - 2.
-Pivot the latch that secures the lower drive mounting tray.
+- 1. Disconnect the power and signal cables from the rear of the diskette drive. - 2.
+Pull up the latch that secures the drive mounting tray.

-- 3. Slide the drive mounting tray toward the rear of the computer and remove it. - Remove the four screws (two on each side) that hold the diskette drive to the mounting tray.

-- 5. Pull the diskette drive from the mounting tray to remove it. - 6.
+- 3. Slide the drive mounting tray toward from the front of the computer and remove it. - 4.
+Remove the four screws (two on each side) that secure the mounting tray. - 5.
+Pull the diskette drive from the mounting tray to remove it. - 6.
 Reverse the procedure to install a new drive.